mpoemsl/circe/README.md

 # CIRCE

-A Classification-Informed Representation Comparison Ensemble for Lexical Semantic Change Detection (LSCD).

-This repository contains code and predictions for the winning contribution to SemEval-2020 Task 1 (Subtask 2).
+This repository contains code and predictions for the winning contribution to Subtask 2 of [SemEval-2020 Task 1: Unsupervised Lexical Semantic Change Detection](https://competitions.codalab.org/competitions/20948).

-Models, experiments and results are described in the upcoming system description paper
-"CIRCE at SemEval-2020 Task 1: Ensembling Context-Free and Context-Dependent Word Representations".
+Models, experiments and results are described in the upcoming system description paper [CIRCE at SemEval-2020 Task 1: Ensembling Context-Free and Context-Dependent Word Representations](https://arxiv.org/abs/2005.06602).

+CIRCE is short for Classification-Informed Representation Comparison Ensemble.

 ## Overview